Security Patching Helps Protect Your Business From a Cyberattack

-What Is A Software Patch?
+What Is a Software Patch?

-What Is A Security Patch?
+What Is a Security Patch?

 What Is Patch Management?